kluo/edx-documentation/en_us/video/source/video_course.rst

    then click **Edit**.
 The Editing: Video popup opens to the Basic tab.

-3. In the **Component Display Name** field, enter the identifying name that you want students to see for this video.
+3. In the **Component Display Name** field, enter the identifying name that you want learners to see for this video.

 #.
 At the top of the Editing: Video popup click **Advanced**.
 Additional fields
    appear below the **Component Display Name** and **Default Timed Transcript**